 How to get to Kota Kinabalu

-From Kuala Lumpur, you have to take a 2-hours and 40-minute direct flight.
+From Kuala Lumpur, you have to take a 2-hour and 40-minute direct flight.
 Check flight times to Kota Kinabalu from Kuala Lumpur here.

 If you’re coming to Kota Kinabalu from KL, then our guide to Malaysia’s capital city is here.